Multiple-Projects/Python_TF_Infra/README.md

 - The `.gitignore` file is configured to exclude Terraform state and provider files while maintaining directory structure

+## Real-time Console Output

+The application provides real-time console output in both the terminal and the web interface:

+1. When creating or destroying resources, the Terraform output is:
+   - Displayed in real-time in the terminal where the Django server is running
+   - Captured and sent to the web interface when the operation completes

+2. This allows you to:
+   - Monitor progress of resource creation/destruction in real-time in the terminal
+   - View the full output in the web browser when the operation is complete

+3. Terraform operations that are shown:
+   - `terraform init` - Initialization
+   - `terraform plan` - Planning changes
+   - `terraform apply`/`terraform destroy` - Applying or destroying resources

 ## Technologies Used

 - Django 5.2.5